DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 When QUIC is blocked, MASQUE can run over TCP and still satisfy previous requirements.
 Note that in this scenario performance may be negatively impacted.

+## Proxy and client authentication

+QUIC relies on TLS, the client or the home server will normally authenticate the proxy by verifying the proxy's certificate.
+In the home server and hidden client scenarios, the proxy may also want to verify the server's identity before providing service.
+In the onion scenario,the client probably wants to remain anonymous.

+There are two classes of reasons for requiring authentication of the proxy's client: legal and economics.

+In some jurisdictions, a proxy may be held responsible if the home server publishes "illegal" content or the hidden client accesses it.
+This reasoning leads many Wi-Fi network to require some explicit consent before allowing a client to connect.
+In free countries, it is enough for the client to check a box acknowledging that it won't do anything illegal.
+In authoritarian countries, Wi-Fi providers are supposed to verify and log the client's identity.
+We might expect proxy services to have the same type of legal requirements, but to require more automation.
+The "consent" form require human intervention, which is hard to automate.
+Verifying a certificate is easier.

+There is also an economic access to proxy provision.
+Providing robust proxy services to multiple clients may be costly.
+Proxies probably need some kind of business model.
+Some may use a "subscription" model, tied to client authentication.
+They will authenticate the client and verify that subscription fees have been paid before providing service.

+The subscription business model may not be adequate in the "onion" scenario, which aim to hide clients' identities.
+We might explore "temporary certificates" that prove that the client is authorized to use the service without disclosing the identity.
+We might also explore some kind of micropayment system.
+The client would get anonymous "coins" from a service manager.
+The proxies could collect the coins, and redeem them to pay for the service.
+The agreement to "not do naything illegal" could be verified by the service manager before prividing coins.
+The whole micropayment architecture is probably out of scope in the proxy design, but there should be an API to enable it.

+## Single proxy address

+A proxy should not require more network access than a regular server.
+A typical server only listens on a single UDP port, typically 443.
+Proxy services should not require listening to additional UDP ports, or opening additional ports in the local firewall.

+## SNI routing and hidden SNI

+In the "home server" scenario, the proxy will relay connection requests based on the server SNI.
+The protocol should allow configuration of that SNI, typically after verifying the home server's identity.

+The proxy should support ESNI.
+This is very much the same scenario as a server farm or CDN supporting ESNI.

+Supporting ESNI adds constraints in the forwarding of incoming connections.
+The proxy can decrypt the ESNI, but the home server cannot.
+The server will need some of the ESNI data.
+The proxy must forward them to the client.

+## Destination CID

+The proxy will receive packets in which the destination is identified by the DCID.

+In standard code, the DCID is chosen independently by each client, and some clients may not be using any DCID at all.
+The proxy could observe collisions, or be unable to determine which client should receive a packet.

+To ensure routability, the clients should synchronize their use of CID with the proxy.
+This may require stating a minimum length, imposing some form of randomness, or even getting the proxy to propose CID values.

 # Overview of the Mechanism